filiph/fortress-earth/README.md

 # Fortress Earth

-A game of grand strategy based on cellular automaton-like code.
+A keyboard-only game of grand strategy based on cellular automaton behavior.

 Design goals: